QIWEB/QIWEB.github.io/_posts/2018-05-20-first bolg about tec.md

 then you can go to the visualVm to add jmx connection and input your remote ip and port

-of course if your ip is local ip (LAN IP --> local area network such as 192.168.0.XXX) you also should setting the
+of course if your ip is not local ip (LAN IP --> local area network such as 192.168.0.XXX) you also should

-security group open port  jsut like me using aliyun server (see the picture like blow)
+setting the security group open port jsut like me using aliyun server (see the picture like blow) and

+setting firwall as well before

 ![](https://raw.githubusercontent.com/licslan/licslan.github.io/master/img/aliyun.jpg)